butterman28/skillforge-3/README.md

 python manage.py runserver
 ```

+The API will be available at  `http://localhost:8000/` using swagger.
-The API will be available at `http://localhost:8000/`.
+The API doc will be available at `http://127.0.0.1:8000/redoc`.